iViollard/iViollard.github.io/_posts/2017-02-07-Custom-Fonts-in-Axure-prototypes.md

 title: Christopher Mollard | Custom fonts in Axure prototypes
 blogtitle: Custom fonts in Axure prototypes
 imageurl: /assets_CM/images/aquaticocustomfont.jpg
+imagealt: Aquatico font on a black background with blue flames below.
+smalldesc: Custom fonts in Axure have always been a little tricky but I have found a solution!
 date: 2017-02-07
 tags: [PROTOTYPING]
 ---